xavieruxchamp/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 ## Car Insurance
-For this project, I used the .NET Core framework. which enabled me create a new website, inclusing Controllers, Views and I made use of Models.
+For this project, I used the .NET Core framework. which enabled me create a new website, including Controllers, Views.
+I also worked with data Models.

 ## Students
 With this console application, I am follwing the Code First and DB Initialization concepts whereby I am updating or creating a database where one is not already available.
 This project required me to setup Entity Framework.